 A MULE is relevant for any job that requires repetitive lifting of materials.
-MULEs have been used effectively on elevator shafts, stair towers, SRWs (segmented retaining walls), commercial facilities, and more.
+MULEs have been used effectively on elevator shafts, stair towers, SRWs (segmented retaining walls), commercial facilities.
+Download the PDF to learn more.

 The base MULE is comprised of a core section which includes the arm and power pack.
 This typically weighs 870lbs.
 Each additional component or accessory will add weight.
 These weights can be found in the CR Parts Guide.

 A good rule of thumb for an average weight is that an operational MULE is 2500 lbs or equal to a pallet of block.

 The typical MULE ML150 or ML135 for ground application is approx. 13ft tall with a footprint of 78in x 66in for the ground plate, with the outriggers extended.
 Exact dimensions depend on final configuration and application / job site logistics (type of scaffolding, etc.).

 Each MULE ML150 or ML135 has a 12 ft arm comprising two 6 ft sections and an elbow joint.
 The arm can rotate 360 degrees, providing a 12 ft working radius.